Palaces and park ensemble in Ostromecko: Prussian partition

 In addition, the road from Strzyżawa to Dąbrowa Chełmińska was laid (1853–1856), allowing Gottlieb von Schönborn to modify its route so that his palace was visible from a distance.

 In 1873, the Schönborn and Avensleben families united in Ostromecko when Marta Matylda Maria Schönborn (1854-1915) married Albrecht von Avensleben (1840–1928), from Saxony.

 Albrecht von Alvensleben was a member of the Order of Malta, cultivating the traditions of the Teutonic Order.
-When his father passed away in 1879, Albrecht took over the family estate in Erxleben, Saxony-Anhalt: he leased it after his union with Marta Matylda to dedicate his time to the management of Schönborn's domaines (including Ostromecko, Głuchowo, Cichoradz).
+When his father died in 1879, Albrecht took over the family estate in Erxleben, Saxony-Anhalt: he leased it after his union with Marta Matylda to dedicate his time to the management of Schönborn's domaines (including Ostromecko, Głuchowo, Cichoradz).
 From 1878 to 1887, he had a neo-Romanesque mausoleum built in the park, where today ten members of the Schönborn and Avensleben families are buried.
 In 1880, the Alvensleben family was officially listed as Lord of Ostromecko and in 1888, Albrecht received from the German emperor Frederick III the title of Count von Alvensleben-Schönborn.

 In 1891, Count Albrecht extended the New Palace with an eclectic hunting lodge, rebuilt the Old Palace and adorned the park by setting rows of trees, avenues and pergolas.
 Three years later, emperor Wilhelm II honored the domain by his presence, while officially opening the Fordon bridge across the Vistula.

 After having obtained in 1890, the consent of the Prussian authorities to inherit his wife's rights and possessions, Albrecht was granted in 1904, by the emperor a hereditary seat in the Prussian House of Lords and was designated imperial adviser on the centenary of the takeover of Ostromecko estate from Polish hands.

 At the end of the 19th century, the Ostromecko land was one of the largest in the Chełmno area.
 It covered an area of 3000 ha with seven farms, a sawmill, a distillery, a brickyard and the Ostromecko Mineral Water factory, named the Maria Spring (Marien-Quelle) after Marta Matylda Maria Schönborn.

 Count Albrecht and his wife had seven children: